 - 1. Upon referral to the WAA, the CSoC contractor will authorize completion of CANS comprehensive assessment and IBHA to be conducted by a CANS certified licensed mental health provider, to confirm clinical eligibility of the youth/child.
 The findings will be sent to the WF to assist the CFT in the Wraparound planning process; - 2.
 The WF shall work closely with the FSO to integrate the provision of supports from parent and youth support/trainers.
-To the fullest extent possible, the WAA and FSO will collaborate to initiate initial contact with the family.
-In some cases, staff from both agencies will initiate contact together.
 It is expected that personnel from the FSO will have ongoing active involvement on the CFT, unless the family chooses not to have them involved or the CFT in consultation, as needed, with the physician overseeing the care determines, FSO involvement to be clinically contra-indicated.
-It is expected that Parent Support and Training (PST) and Youth Support and Training (YST) will be a key component of the array of services and supports included in the POC;
+It is expected that Parent Support and Training (PST) and Youth Support and Training (YST) will be a key component of the array of services and supports included in the POC; - 3.
+During the initial contact with the youth and family, the WF ensures the delivery of the CSoC brochure that describes the CSoC services, free choice of providers